-All wages (including superannuation, allowances and fringe benefits) paid to apprentices and trainees are liable for payroll tax purposes and must be included in your returns.
+All wages (including superannuation, allowances and fringe benefits) paid to apprentices and trainees are liable for payroll tax.

-However, you can claim a payroll tax rebate on wages paid to approved apprentices and only new entrant trainees who are recognised by the NSW Department of Industry (NSW DOI).
+However, you can claim a payroll tax rebate on wages paid to approved apprentices and only new entrant trainees.

 |With apprentice and trainee wages||Without apprentice and trainee wages|